Lyxass/Spoonclient/README.md

 A basic client for the recipe API Spoonclient.

-This project was made as an VueJS exercice during my studies in Computer DUT.
+This project was made as a VueJS exercise during my studies in computer sciences.
+It has been made in less than 2 weeks.

 ## Install the project :